Nothing Can Hurt Me

 The story of Big Star has finally hit the big screen in the feature-length documentary Big Star: Nothing Can Hurt Me (Magnolia Pictures).

 On June 25, Omnivore Recordings will release the soundtrack to the film featuring 21 tracks, all of which are unissued versions of classic Big Star songs.
-The soundtrack will be available on CD, double-LP in a gatefold sleeve with a download card included, and digitally.
+The soundtrack will be available on CD, double-LP in a gatefold sleeve, and digitally.
 A limited edition of the LP version was made available on Record Store Day and sold out immediately, following previous successes with the 2011 Record Store Day release of the legendary Third [Test Pressing Edition] and Alex Chilton’s Free Again: The “1970″ Sessions in January of 2012.

 An official selection of the SXSW Film Festival (2012), winner of the Best Documentary at Indie Memphis (2012), and a hit at the BFI London Film Fest and DOC NYC, the Big Star: Nothing Can Hurt Me film chronicles the initial commercial failure and subsequent critical acclaim of Big Star, further solidifying the enduring legacy of one of pop music’s greatest cult bands.